demisto/content/Packs/QualysFIM/Integrations/QualysFIM/README.md

 ### qualys-fim-event-get
 ***
-Retrieve information on a given event, by event ID.
+Retrieve information about a given event, by event ID.

 #### Base Command